haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 Erlang has a good meta-programming system.
 The library uses [macros](https://en.wikipedia.org/wiki/Macro_(computer_science)) heavily.

-A property is a structure, or a tuple in Erlang terms.
+A property is a structure or a tuple in Erlang terms.
 `FORALL` macro above translates into this structure:
 ```erlang
 {